More Than a Toothbrush, But No Need For a Tuxedo

 Optional Items You Can Also Bring

 Fly-Fishing: If you’re bringing your own tackle, a 5-wt. or 6-wt. rod is good for trout, or an 8-wt. for coho.
-If possible, bring a spool loaded with floating line and one with a good sinking line.
-A medium to fast sink tip (III or higher) is highly recommended on the floating line.
-If you’re coming in July and want to try to hook a freshwater king salmon on the fly, a 10-wt., 12-wt., or even 14-wt. with a super fast sink tip line will be necessary.
+If possible, bring a spool loaded with floating line and one with a good sink tip.
+A medium to fast sinker (type III or higher) is highly recommended.

 Good British Columbia fly patterns include muddler minnow, woolly bugger, clouser minnow, and for coho, marauder, tyrant, general practitioner, and polly wog-all in bright colors-work well.
 Use a #2 or #4 size hook for salmon and #8 or #10 for trout.